-Students dismissed from the College may appeal the decision in writing within ten (10) business days of notification of dismissal to the Dean of the College.
-The Dean will render a decision in writing within 3 business days of receipt of the formal written appeal.
+- a.
+Students dismissed from the College may appeal the decision in writing within ten business days of notification of the dismissal. - b.
+The Dean will render a decision in writing within 3 business days of receipt of the formal written appeal. - c.
 The Dean's decision is final.
-Dismissal can only be appealed once.